Data Definition Language (DDL)

 Define a new user-defined function for which the implementation is specified in a specific script language

 Note: This command is MonetDB specific.
-Supported languages are: C, C++, R and Python.
+Supported languages are: C, C++, Python 3 and R.

-Note: Python 2 and the language keywords PYTHON2 and PYTHON2_MAP are no longer supported from release Jun2020 (11.37.7) onwards.
+Note: Python 2 and the language keywords PYTHON2 and PYTHON2_MAP are no longer supported.

-For language R the R script interpreter software must be available on the deployment server and the MonetDB server started with option: --set embedded_r=true
+For language PYTHON the Python 3 script interpreter software must be available on the deployment server and the MonetDB server started with option: --set embedded_py=true or --set embedded_py=3.

-For language PYTHON the Python script interpreter software must be available on the deployment server and the MonetDB server started with option: --set embedded_py=true
+For language R the R script interpreter software must be available on the deployment server and the MonetDB server started with option: --set embedded_r=true.

 Besides returning a scalar value (type = 1), functions can also be defined to return a Table as data type (type = 5).